Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 - Newton did not record a pass attempt in last week's game versus the Saints.

-- Newton has racked up 217 passing yards (72.3 per game) and has a 49% completion percentage (25-for-51) over his last three appearances, tossing one touchdown and two interceptions.
+- Over his last three games, Newton has collected 217 passing yards (72.3 per game) while connecting on 25 of 51 passes (49% completion percentage), with one touchdown and two interceptions.

-- He's also rushed 21 times for 118 yards and one touchdown, averaging 39.3 yards per game.

 Newton's Carolina Teammates